CU Freshman Quarterback Brendan Lewis: The Buffs Lone Bright Spot

 “He was the bright note of tonight,” said CU’s first year head coach.

 Lewis entered the game in the 2nd quarter for the struggling Sam Noyer who threw 2, first half interceptions.
-The Melissa, Texas native promptly lead the Buffs on a 50-yard scoring drive.
+The Melissa, Texas, native promptly led the Buffs on a 50-yard scoring drive.

 For the game, Lewis ran for 73 yards and a touchdown and completed 6 of 10 passes for 95 yards in his first ever college action.